UK residents with foreign income or gains: income arising abroad: Branch profits

 In the above example the foreign and the UK tax measures of the profits for the same period differ because of different rules in the two countries about admissible expenses and capital allowances.
 Differences can also result from different rules about the allowance and writing back of provisions and reserves, including timing differences.
 The approach is that, notwithstanding such differences, the foreign tax on the foreign tax measure of the branch profits for a particular period is credited against, and up to the amount of, the UK tax on the UK tax measure of the profits for the same period.

 There may be practical difficulties in identifying precisely the UK measure of taxable profits, for example the pooling regime for plant and machinery allowances makes it difficult to ascertain what allowances are due against branch profits.
 Reasonable methods of apportionment may be accepted.

 In the past (up to the early 1990s) a different approach was sometimes accepted to the branch profit measure by taking the foreign commercial measure, that is £80 in the example, and applying the appropriate UK tax rate to that figure (£80 at 30 per cent = £24.00).
 Adoption of the foreign commercial measure approach was only accepted where it was applied consistently.
 Following the decision in Yates v.
 GCA International Limited (64TC37) new cases based on the foreign commercial measure should not be accepted, although existing cases should not be disturbed.

-Any case where there is difficulty in ascertaining the UK tax attributable to foreign branch profits should be submitted to CTIAA Business International, Outward Investment team.
+Any case where there is difficulty in ascertaining the UK tax attributable to foreign branch profits should be submitted to CSTD Business, Assets & International, Base Protection Policy team.